mkhira2/js-frameworks/README.md

 if: vuejs-intro:
 npm run dev
-localhost8080 will automatically load in the browser
+localhost:8080 will automatically load in the browser

 if: reactjs-intro:
 npm start
-localhost3000 will automatically load in the browser
+localhost:3000 will automatically load in the browser

+if: angular-intro:
+ng serve
+open localhost:4200
 ```

 ## License